Website undergoing belated upgrade. Check back soon ...

-Christina is a songwriter and musician, and has been a choir-maker for close to 20 years.
-She writes for her own solo projects, in collaboration with trio Strawberry Thieves and with composer/guitarist Greg White, and for various choir and community projects.
+Christina is a songwriter and musician, and has been a choir-maker for more than 20 years.
+She writes for her own solo projects, in collaboration with trios The Third Voice and Strawberry Thieves, with composer/guitarist Greg White, and for various choir and community projects.

 She has a special interest in social history and folklore.
 She held the National Folk Fellowship - a collaboration with the National Library of Australia and the National Folk Festival - in 2009-10.